OCTRON-tracking/OCTRON-docs/docs/file-system.md

 ```

 ## Analysis
-When new videos are analyzed, OCTRON creates a new folder `predictions` within the folder of the .mp4 files that are currently being analyzed.
+When new videos are analyzed OCTRON creates a new folder `predictions` within the folder of the .mp4 files that are currently being analyzed.
 Within the predictions folder, subfolders for every video file are created that contain the video file name, followed by the tracker name (e.g. bytetrack).
 These are the actual prediction result folders, and those you can (after successful completion of analysis in OCTRON) drag and drop on OCTRON's main window to view them in OCTRON again.